 Las Vegas, Nevada, USA

-Made from pure Canadian ice, furniture and glasses are intricately carved, but the decorational sculptures are changed often to refresh the ice bar.
+Craftspeople carve the furniture and glasses from pure Canadian ice, but the decorational sculptures are changed often to refresh the ice bar.
 Because of the accessibility to brilliant sculptors and ice, private functions in the establishment are given the opportunity to have their logos sculpted as well.
 Minus 5 Degrees also has ice bar locations in New York and Monte Carlo.

 Ice Village Ice Bar